-Habitat: wet soils, swamps, bogs, occasionally in uplands, sun

-Range: scattered in extreme northeastern and northwestern

-Ohio counties, planted throughout in parks
+- Habitat: wet soils, swamps, bogs, occasionally in uplands, sun - Range: scattered in central Pennsylvania and the eastern half of the state, planted throughout in parks

 Stan's Notes: Like the Bald Cypress (pg.
 35), this is a deciduous conifer.
 A highly unusual species because it sheds its leaves (needles) in autumn.
 Turns bright golden yellow in the fall before shedding its needles.
 One of the northernmost trees in North America and also the world.
 Almost always grows in wetlands but can also be planted as an ornamental in yards.
 Also known as Eastern Larch or American Larch.
 Larch Sawfly larvae eat the needles and in some years can defoliate entire stands of Tamarack.
 The roots of this tree have been used for lashing wooden slats together.